kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 Use only one scene per run to ensure you get the point cloud for that particular scene.

 ### Installation
-Libraries `PIL.Image` and `open3d` need to be installed to your environment additionally.
+Library `open3d` (recommended version: 0.12) needs to be installed to your environment additionally.
-Before running, make sure `manydepth` environment is activated by `conda activate manydepth`.

 ### Usage
-To display point clouds for the full version of the architecture, run
+To display point clouds for the version of the architecture including 3 separate shallow encoders, open the `pointcloud` folder, modify the paths and parameters in `eval_pointcloud.py` and run:
 ```
 python3 eval_pointcloud_main.py --use_xolp True --use_normals True
 ```
 To leave out XOLP or normals encoders, set corresponding flags to `False`.
-See the TODO's in the `eval_pointcloud.py` for further details.

 ### Support
 For questions refer to *ge64jaq@tum.de*.

-### Extension
-Training the network solely based on the "nearest" interpolation for image scaling may help reduce the pixels at object boundaries.

 ## AR Demonstration
 <div style="text-align: center">